（As of 2021）

 A tributary of the Yodo River, the Okawa River branches into the Dojima and Tosabori rivers around the Temmabashi area.
 In the center of all this is Nakanoshima, an island which serves as the symbol of Aqua Metropolis Osaka.
 Here, you will find a collection of Osaka’s most representative architecture such as Osaka City Hall, Nakanoshima Public Hall, the Bank of Japan’s Osaka branch and Osaka International Convention Center.
 The city’s business, administrative, and financial hubs extend in all directions from Nakanoshima.

 Yodoyabshi Mitsui Building

 Nakanoshima Festival Tower

-Yodoyabashi is accessible on Osaka Municipal Subway Midosuji Line and serves as the terminal for Keihan Railways, which connects Osaka to Kyoto.
+Yodoyabashi is accessible on Osaka Metro Midosuji Line and serves as the terminal for Keihan Railways, which connects Osaka to Kyoto.
 A docking point for the ‘Suijo’ aquatic buses is also located nearby at Yodoyabashi Port, further adding to the areas exceptional accessibility.